EynErgy/HA_Add-Ons/heimdall/README.md

 The installation of this add-on is pretty straightforward and not different in comparison to installing any other Hass.io add-on.

-1. [Add my Hass.io add-ons repository][repository] to your Hass.io instance.
+1. [Add my Home Assistant add-ons repository][repository] to your Home Assistant instance.
 1. Install this add-on.
 1. Click the `Save` button to store your configuration.
 1. Start the add-on.